 However, with large firms, and even more so in industries like Media and Entertainment where the product does not impact a user’s life or pocket, compromising on the quality has become a common practice, without the realization that the consumer world is changing fast.

 Today, your business completely hinges on providing a good user experience across all channels, be it online or offline.

-Quality issues not only push your target consumers away but also create a negative word-of-mouth on social platforms causing serious problems for your business, no matter how large and established a firm you might be.
+Quality issues not only push your target consumers away but also create negative word-of-mouth on social platforms causing serious problems for your business, no matter how large and established a firm you might be.

 Delivering a seamless user experience and an immersive content should be the two key intents of any Media & Entertainment product.